Career Opportunities

 The Intake Coordinator completes the initial contact interview with pregnant women and parents of infants who were screened for or referred to Healthy Start and/or the Coordinated Intake and Referral (CI&R) unit.
 Through the initial contact, the Intake Coordinator will determine program eligibility and the need for further services based on the interview and comprehensive assessment.
 The Intake Coordinator will process Healthy Start pre- and post-natal risk screens and community referrals received from the local health department, and women with SOBRA Medicaid in Miami Dade County.
 All the work will be performed telephonically.
 The Intake Coordinator must observe HIPAA guidelines and maintain the confidentiality of information.

-• Initiate and complete initial client contact, within the specified program time frames and guidelines, based on information provided on the prenatal screen, infant screen, or referral.
+• Initiate and complete initial client contact, within the specified program timeframes and guidelines, based on information provided on the prenatal screen, infant screen, or referral.

 • Ensures that all client’s records are accurate, current and updated on a regular basis.